clock menu more-arrow no yes

 Montreal’s rejuvenated striker Mason Toye scored a similar goal to the one he plundered last week against Toronto to put his side in front.
 Nashville central defender Walker Zimmerman won’t want to see it back; he appeared to turn his back on the shot.
 A good old fashioned English manager normally would go spare at such folly.
 I wonder what Gary Smith had to say.

-As expected a second-half onslaught ensued by the home side, but not before Quioto, through one to one on Willis from Mihailovic’s perfectly weighted pass, should have increased the margin to three.
+As expected a second-half onslaught ensued by the home side, but not before Quioto, through one on one on Willis from Mihailovic’s perfectly weighted pass, should have increased the margin to three.

-His attempted finish slipped past the wrong side of the post as the Montreal collective wondered if this might be the turning point.
+His attempted finish slipped past the wrong side of the post as the Montreal collective must have wondered if this might be the turning point.

-Nine minutes in to the second half those fears edged closer towards realization when Cadiz got a run on Miller, momentum outmuscling the Montreal man as he met a delightful left-wing cross to head in from close range with Diop flat-footed on his line.
+Nine minutes in to the second half those fears travelled a little closer towards realization when Cadiz got a run on Miller, momentum outmuscling the Montreal man as he met a delightful left-wing cross to head in from close range with Diop rooted to his line.

-A few minutes later from a similar Lovitz cross the same player should have had Nashville level but couldn’t keep his header down.
+A few minutes later from a similar Lovitz cross the same player should have had Nashville live but he couldn’t keep his header down.

 The home side, style reminiscent of an old English first division side - there actually was football before the Premier League - continued to exert more pressure, their intensity pushing Montreal ever deeper.